MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-card-pages.md

 # Designing Card and Document Pages

 The *card* page type displays selected fields from an underlying table.
-The *document* page type is very similar in structure to the card page, but in addition to fields, it also includes a part that lists line items related to a transaction or event.
+The *document* page type is very similar in structure to the card page, but in addition to fields, it also includes a part that includes another page, called a sub-page.

 ## [Overview](#tab/about)